tedneward/Azgaarnoth/Creatures/Extraplanar/Genies.md

 >
 >***Elemental Demise.*** If the dao dies, its body disintegrates into crystalline powder, leaving behind only equipment the dao was wearing or carrying.
 >
->***Innate Spellcasting.*** The dao's innate spellcasting ability is Charisma (spell save DC 14, +6 to hit with spell attacks).
-It can innately cast the following spells, requiring no material components:
->
->At will: detect evil and good, detect magic, stone shape
->
->3/day each: passwall, move earth, tongues
->
->1/day each: conjure elemental (earth elemental only), gaseous form, invisibility, phantasmal killer, plane shift, wall of stone
->
 >***Sure-Footed.*** The dao has advantage on Strength and Dexterity saving throws made against effects that would knock it prone.
 >
 >#### Actions